ShunsukeMatsuno/ShunsukeMatsuno.github.io/README.md

 - `scss` overrides the default bootstrap configurations of the theme
 - `cv` contains the tex sources of cv.
 Edit cv here.
 In the build workflow, only `cv.pdf` is copied to `static`.

+## Hugo mod
+- Run `hugo mod get -u` to update mod.
+Can delete old checksums from `go.sum`.
+  - Currently only [hugo image mod](https://github.com/hugomods/images) is used.

 # Personal Website with Hugo and GitHub Pages